 - Lunge to Knee Drive - Standing in front of the VertiMax platform, with resistance loaded at your thighs, begin a knee drive, landing in the rear lunge position for 6-15 reps, then alternate legs.
 Not only will this drill help to strengthen your core and improve your balance, it’s also designed to teach athletes to achieve proper hip level knee height necessary for sprint mechanics.

-VertiMax’s ability to dynamically and simultaneously load multiple points on your body delivers superior strength and conditioning benefits for athletics, everyday life activities, and rehabilitation purposes.
-By comparison, traditional exercise machines restrict movements to a single plane of motion, which is an unnatural form of movement for the body and may potentially lead to faulty movement patterns or injury.
+VertiMax allows dynamic training by simultaneously loading multiple points on your body.
+This delivers superior strength and conditioning benefits for athletics, everyday life activities, and rehabilitation purposes.
+By comparison, traditional exercise machines restrict movements to a single plane of motion, which is an unnatural movement for the body and may potentially lead to faulty movement patterns or injury.

 With VertiMax, you can train smarter to strengthen the muscles needed for explosive power to run a faster mile.
-Contact a member of our team to learn more about how the VertiMax method can improve your strength and performance.
+Running a faster mile requires a combination of dedicated training, proper technique, and a smart approach to overall fitness.

 By following this pro's guide, you'll be well-equipped to enhance your speed, endurance, and overall running performance.
 Remember, consistency, patience, and a positive mindset are key to achieving your mile time goals.
 So lace up your shoes, hit the track, and watch yourself conquer new milestones in your running journey!

 Check out more leg exercises to run faster in How to Develop Leg Muscles To Run Faster.